What’s better than a slice of free pie? How about a whole pie?

 For National Seniors Day, Bria Communities seniors residences in Langley and South Delta will celebrate older adults by giving away full-size pies to seniors who drive-thru their pie pick-up event.

-As cars pull up, windows go down, and the chef who created the pie passes it over.
-“It’s a pretty cool experience to have an Executive Chef dressed in his finest pass along a pie he’s handmade for you,” says Tanya.
-“We love giving people the opportunity to experience Bria Cuisine firsthand.”
+It’s as simple as it sounds: cars pull up, windows go down, and one of our chefs will pass you their freshly made pie.
+“It’s a pretty cool experience to have an Executive Chef dressed in his finest pass along a pie he’s handmade for you,” says Tanya Snow, Director of Bria Communities.

 4 PIE DRIVE-THRU EVENTS